jdesbonnet/RFMxx_LPC812_PCB/README.md

-# RFMxx_LPC812
+# RFM69HW and RFM98W experimentation board with option for LPC812 MCU

-PCB board to experiment with HopeRF RFM69 and RFM98 radio modules.
-Uses ARM Cortex-M0+ LPC812 as controller.
-Board firmware is here: https://github.com/jdesbonnet/RFM69_LPC812_firmware
+This is a PCB board to experiment with HopeRF RFM69HW and RFM98 radio modules (or any modules in that family with a compatible footprint).

+The module can be accessed directly throught JP1 which breaks out the modules SPI bus and a few other pins.

+Alternatively a LPC812 (ARM Cortex-M0+ MCU) can be soldered on the board as a controller.
+Firmware for the LPC812 is here: https://github.com/jdesbonnet/RFM69_LPC812_firmware

 ![populated RFM69HW version of the PCB](./doc/rfm69hw_board_populated.jpg)